mithril-security/Confidential_Computing_Explained/docs/docs/build-your-kms/trusted-vs-untrusted-impl.md

 ___________________________________________
 ## TLS: the 'S' in 'HTTPS'

-To communicate data safely through HTTP, you need an encryption layer such a the **Transport Layer Security** or **TLS**.
+To communicate data safely through HTTP, you need an encryption layer such as the **Transport Layer Security** or **TLS**.
 When you combine them, HTTP becomes HTTPS because the TLS ensures that the communication between two peers is secured.

 The three main properties of TLS are: